sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 docker run --rm ubuntu-figlet figlet 'non-interactive run'
 ```

-### Pushing to dockerhub
+### Pushing to Docker Hub

-Now that we have created our first own docker image, we can store it and share it with the world on docker hub.
+Now that we have created our first own Docker image, we can store it and share it with the world on Docker Hub.
 Before we get there, we first have to (re)name and tag it.

-Before pushing an image to dockerhub, `docker` has to know to which user and which repository the image should be added.
+Before pushing an image to Docker Hub, `docker` has to know to which user and which repository the image should be added.
 That information should be in the name of the image, like this: `user/imagename`.
 We can rename an image with `docker tag` (which is a bit of misleading name for the command).
-So we could push to dockerhub like this:
+So we could push to Docker Hub like this:

 ```
 docker tag ubuntu-figlet [USER NAME]/ubuntu-figlet